c2vi/dipl/src/implementing-mize.typ

 //- incoperating all the learnings from that... we now look at the latest implementation attempt, that will hopefully stand the test of time.

 == The Item
-Each bit of data is called an Item in this data engine.
+Each piece of data is called an Item in this data engine.
 An Item works much like a mixture of the well established data storage concepts File and Folder.
-Files hold a list of bytes and Folders hold a list of links to other files.
-An Item has both a list of bytes, a list of links to other items and also a type.
+Files hold a list of bytes and Folders hold a list of links to other files of folders.
+An Item has both a list of bytes (also called the value of an item) and a list of links to other items.

 === The Type System
-In an ordinary filesystem the type of the data in a file is defined by the string after the last dot or by the first few bytes of the file being a "magic value".
-An Item of the Mize data engine always has a type associated with it. // NEXT write smth else here... how the type system will work
+In an ordinary filesystem the type of the data in a file is defined by the string after the last dot or by the first few bytes of the file being a "magic value" (@Purohit2024Jan).
+An Item of the Mize data engine, in addition to having a list of bytes and a list of links, also has a type.
+The type of an item is stored as a string at the path "type".
+This type string is a with space seperated list of the names of one ore multiple types.
+A type can specify how to interpret the bytes in the value of the item and also what sub items at what paths with what types the item needs to have.
+This includes multiple levels, so also the sub items of sub items and so on are defined by a type.
+The type of the sub item is then whatever the parent item defines it to be and the type of the parent with a slash and the path, of where the sub item is at, added to it.
+There can however only be one type, that says how to interpret the value bytes.
+All the other types can only have path definitions or further define the interpretation.

+This type system allows items to have really precice types, where some application needs to add special data to it, but also if an application only deals with a very generic type, it can just ignore the more specific types in the type string.

+Lets look at the type system with the example of a note in my obsidian vault.
+It has the type string: "Note ObsidianNote MarkdownNote File MarkdownFile LinuxFile UnixFile".

+- The type "Note" defines, that the bytes in the value should be interpreted as a UTF-8 string.
+Applications that want to just modify or display the text of the note can see the iterm as just that a string.
+The type Note can therefore be seen as just an alias for "String".

+- "MarkdownNote" further details that the string is actually Markdown source code.
+Also markdown notes can have yaml properties at the top of the source, so MarkdownNote also defines, that there is a path "properties", where all properties are mapped into.

+- "ObsidianNote" is the type, which has paths, to put all information that is specific to the obsidian notetaking application (@BibObsidian).
+For example ... //NEXT....